THE MERCHANT CLASS ACTION AGAINST MASTERCARD AND VISA

 The Proposed Class Representatives seek to recover commercial card MIFs on transactions where payments were processed in the UK.

-FAVOURABLE PRECEDENTS ON THE CORE ELEMENTS OF THE CLAIM
+FAVOURABLE PRECEDENTS ON THE CORE ELEMENTS OF THE CLAIM AND A CERTIFIED CLASS ACTION

 The Proposed Class Representatives believe the case is strong.
 Competition authorities and courts in the EU and UK have found that MIFs for accepting consumer credit and debit cards were unlawful.
 For similar reasons, it will be argued that businesses were also unlawfully charged for accepting commercial cards.

-These excessive MIFs across the economy could total billions of pounds.
+Excessive MIFs across the economy could total billions of pounds.
 Your business could get compensation with interest if the case succeeds.

 Join the claim at no cost